Isotopes of meitnerium: Nuclear isomerism

+Three events of 276Mt decay have noticeably longer lifetimes of 13.6 s, 16.9 s, and 8.95 s respectively.
+These long-lived decays might come from an isomeric level, but might actually come from decay of 280Rg or 272Bh, which have half-lives of 3.2 s and 7.2 s respectively.

 Chemical yields of isotopes

 Cold fusion

 The table below provides cross-sections and excitation energies for cold fusion reactions producing meitnerium isotopes directly.
 Data in bold represent maxima derived from excitation function measurements. + represents an observed exit channel.

 Theoretical calculations

 Evaporation residue cross sections

 The below table contains various targets-projectile combinations for which calculations have provided estimates for cross section yields from various neutron evaporation channels.
 The channel with the highest expected yield is given.